 The Montol Festival celebrates the Winter Solstice in Penzance with costumes, fire-lit processions and much merriment across the town.
 The burning of the sun effigy is the centrepiece but there is plenty to keep you warm and entertained throughout the day.

-Featuring unique displays that will dazzle and amaze you, Lightwaves will light up Salford Quays for 10 days in December.
-Previous displays have seen incredible interactive exhibits so make sure you head down to see what the international artists behind the display have come up with in 2018.
+Featuring unique displays that will dazzle and amaze you, Lightwaves in Salford Quays will light up the area for 10 days in December.
+Previous displays have seen incredible interactive exhibits so make sure you head down to see what the international artists behind the display have come up with in 2019.

 Allendale, 31 December